aubreyrjones/orbit_rat/README.md

 For the prototype I used the model sold on SparkFun, along with their breakout boards.

 I wired up the axes directly to the Teensy LC analog pins.
-I added pullup resistors on the switches There are internal pullups that could work fine, but I didn't test that way.
+I added pullup resistors on the switches There are internal pullups that could work, but I didn't test that way.

-You can calibrate the sticks by adjusting the `axisExtents` variable.
-There are also variables near that for controlling the motion speed.

 # Software

 The software isn't written to be especially efficient.
 It's written for a Teensy LC, which has a 48MHz core clock.
-I haven't noticed that input rates are too low, so I freely indulge in emulated floating point.
+I haven't noticed that input rates are too low, so I don't worry about a bit of fake floating point.

 Calibration is quasi-automatic right now (although you can turn it off).
 By default, the center point is read at startup.
 Conservative endpoints are taken as a default, but will expand if they receive a higher value from the hardware.

-Configuration is kind of messy right now, via the `StickMode` struct and the `modeMap` array.
-Button clicks cycle through the modes for each stick.

-The configuration options are described in the code.
+You can turn off both these features at the top of `main.cpp`.

 ## This is not a commercial venture, and the Orbit Rat is not for sale